 In Tanzania, the project is working with USAID and North Star Alliance in Tanzania to address the health and safety of transport workers who are more affected by HIV/AIDS and other health issues than the general population.
-The project will work with North Star Alliance to support the expansion of HIV services, including access to treatment, and financial opportunities to support sustainability.
+The project supported North Star Alliance to register their 6 clinics as local service delivery sites with the Tanzania Private Hospital Advisory Board and facilitated access to required trainings, commodities, and reporting tools to support the expansion of HIV services, including access to treatment, and financial opportunities to support sustainability.

-In India, SHOPS Plus is partnering with Viacom 18 and MTV’s Staying Alive Foundation on the development and implementation of the MTV Nishedh (meaning Taboo) campaign.
-The foundation is a global expert in reaching young people, and has two decades of experience in producing and implementing HIV prevention and sexual and reproductive health and rights mass-media behavior change campaigns.
-The partnership leverages various companies’ expertise in media, reaching youth, working with providers, and providing family planning counseling for the target population.
+In India, SHOPS Plus partnered with Viacom 18 and MTV’s Staying Alive Foundation on the development and implementation of the MTV Nishedh (meaning Taboo) campaign.
+The campaign took the form of a 15 episode radio series designed to engage young people and provide them with relevant, accurate information on reproductive health and well-being.
+Content and airing of the series leveraged various companies’ expertise in media, reaching youth, working with providers, and providing family planning counseling for the target population.